-Bring all the data from across Google AdWords, Facebook Ads, DoubleClick Campaign Manager, Brightcove, and your other display advertising tools together into one report so that you can optimize your strategy as a whole, instead of only seeing on one platform at a time.
+Bring all the datasets from across Google Ads, Facebook Ads, DoubleClick Campaign Manager, Brightcove, and your other display advertising tools together into one campaign performance report so that you can optimize your strategy as a whole, instead of only seeing it on one platform at a time.

-The advertising campaign marketing report template is another one that is best organized by platform, so that you can compare performance and pinpoint where your highest ROI is, and where might need some improvement.
+The advertising campaign marketing report template is another one that is best organized by platform so that you can compare marketing campaigns and pinpoint where your highest ROI is, and where might need some improvement.

 The KPIs that are included in this template touch on the necessities like: